arpitapodder6/Donate-blood/README.md

 # Donate-blood
-Files for blood donation website
+ It is repositery of a blood donation website which we (**Weiresforveins) built.

 ## set up
 1. Download Xampp : https://www.apachefriends.org/download.html